KrisztaT/Battleship/README.md

 ## 1. Greeting player

-When the player starts the game, the player name is asked and checked for validity (the name can contain lower and upper cases, numbers, space, underscore, hyphen and it needs to be between 2 and 25 character long).
+When the player starts the game, an ascii art is printed, then the player name is asked and checked for validity (the name can contain lower and upper cases, numbers, space, underscore, hyphen and it needs to be between 2 and 25 character long).
 After a valid user name is given the player is greeted by the application.
 And the program prints out the map.

 ## 2. Game Map creation and printing